-Using a self-storage unit is sometimes necessary.
+Using a self-storage unit is sometimes necessary and can be cheaper than the alternative of hiring an apartment moving service.
 You may have to vacate your previous home, before your new home is ready, for example.
 Whatever the reason for renting storage, it’s important to know how best to pack your belongings into the storage unit to maximize the use of the space and to protect your items from damage.

 1. Lay Down Pallets

 This is especially important if you live in an area that receives regular rain or snowfall (not likely here unless it’s monsoon season!).
 There’s no telling if water will be able to leak into the unit, so setting wooden pallets down first will protect your items.
 For just a few bucks, you can get enough pallets to create a barrier between your things and the floor.
 Unless the flooding is excessive, this will be enough to protect your things from water damage.

 Many moving and storage businesses sell industrial size shrink wrap rolls.
 There are a few reasons you should consider investing in some.
 First, says cheapmovershouston.net, wrapping your boxes and furniture in plastic will protect everything from accumulating dust and debris, while it sits in storage.
 Additionally, the plastic wrapping will protect against insects and rodents hitching a ride.